pmainguet/udemy-courses/Ethical Hacking/README.md

     * as soon as packets pass through access point, individual MACs are changed into Access Point MAC (so it is not possible to straighforward trace an individual MAC address on internet)
     * It is important to change the MAC address to increase anonymity, impersonate other devices, and bypass filters
 * To change the MAC address:

+            ifconfig
-    * ifconfig > ether is the MAC address of the virtual interface > wlan0
+            ether is the MAC address of the virtual interface wlan0

-    * disable the interface: ifconfig wlan0 down > ifconfig wlan0 hw ether 00:11:22:33:44:55 > ifconfig wlan0 up
+    * disable the interface:

+            ifconfig wlan0 down
+            ifconfig wlan0 hw ether 00:11:22:33:44:55
+            ifconfig wlan0 up

     * We only changing in memory so when the computer is restarted, MAC address come back to original

 ## Wireless Modes - Be able to get all packets even if we don't have the WEP key

 * By default, a device only receives packets that have its MAC address in the Destination MAC
-* But in wireless mode, we can capture them anyway: change the mode to MONITOR MODE ** Managed: default mode, only capture packets that has its MAC address as destination MAC
+* But in wireless mode, we can capture them anyway: change the mode to MONITOR MODE
+    * Managed: default mode, only capture packets that has its MAC address as destination MAC

-* iwconfig to check Mode > ifconfig wlan0 down > airmon-ng check kill (kill all processes that use the interface) > iwconfig wlan0 mode monitor > ifconfig wlan0 up
+            iwconfig to check Mode
+            ifconfig wlan0 down
+            airmon-ng check kill (kill all processes that use the interface) iwconfig wlan0 mode monitor
+            ifconfig wlan0 up

-* Another method: ifconfig wlan0 down > airmon-ng check kill > airmon-ng start wlan0 > iwconfig
+* Another method:

+        ifconfig wlan0 down
+        airmon-ng check kill
+        airmon-ng start wlan0
+        iwconfig

 # Preconnection Attacks (even before connecting to anything)

-* airodump-ng to gain info on the network we want to target
+* gain info on the network we want to target

+        airodump-ng

 ## Packet sniffing - using airodump-ng

-* airodump-ng wlan0 => discover all networks around me with detailed info
+* discover all networks around me with detailed info

+        airodump-ng wlan0

     * BSSID: MAC ADDRESS of the target network (the router)
     * PWR: the power of the network (higher number)
     * Beacons: frames sent by the network to broadcast its existence (even if it's hidden)